David Meirhofer: Kidnapping of Susan Jaeger, investigation and arrest

-Meirhofer first came under the police's radar following the kidnapping of 7-year-old Susan Jaeger.
-The girl had been abducted from a tent in the middle of the night on June 25, 1973, while camping with her family in Missouri Headwaters State Park.
+Meirhofer first came to police attention following the kidnapping of 7-year-old Susan Jaeger.
+The child had been abducted from a tent in the middle of the night on June 25, 1973, while camping with her family in Missouri Headwaters State Park.
 Three days later, a man called one of the FBI's regional offices in Denver, Colorado, claiming that he had kidnapped the girl and demanding $25,000 in ransom.
 On July 2, the Gallatin County Sheriff's deputy Ron Brown received a similar call.
 This time, the kidnapper demanded $50,000 and, to back up his claims, he described Jaeger's appearance, pointing out that she had a unique fingernail on one index finger, which was later confirmed by her relatives.
 Initially, police agreed to transfer the ransom, in a veiled attempt to catch the perpetrator, but this was unsuccessful, as nobody came to the drop-off point.
 On September 24, the kidnapper called the Jaeger family home and talked to Susan's older brother, 16-year-old Daniel, referring to his previous calls to the sheriff and the FBI to prove that it was him.
 By that time, in order to record the conversation, the family's house had been wiretapped, resulting in a successful recording of the full conversation.
 After examining it, the FBI managed to trace the caller to a filling station in Cheyenne, Wyoming.
 Despite this revelation, they were unable to apprehend a suspect, and the case remained dormant for several months.